piccolo-orm/piccolo_web/image/app/content/md/posts/improving_tab_completion_in_python_libraries.md

 There are two tools which I rely on heavily each day, and they are [iPython](https://github.com/ipython/ipython) and [VSCode](https://code.visualstudio.com/).
 Both of them support tab completion, and use the [Jedi](https://github.com/davidhalter/jedi) library under the hood.

-The main use cases I wanted to support with tab completion were:
+The main use cases I want to support with tab completion are:

  1. Being able to see all available methods on a table, for example: `MyTable.select`, `MyTable.select.first`, `MyTable.delete`, and many more.
  1. Being able to navigate through foreign key relationships, for example: `Band.manager.name`, where `manager` is a foreign key to a Manager table, and `name` is a column.